danieljosephparker/Predictive-Modeling-Cat-Dog/README.md

 + 2,000 images labeled as cat or dog.
 + A baseline feature extraction using the scale-invariant feature transform (SIFT).
 + A baseline statistical machine learning model, a gradient boosting machine, trained on those SIFT features.
-#### To-do
+#### Deliverable
-Produce a portable AI module that can predict whether a new image is a cat or a dog.
++ Produce a portable AI module that can predict whether a new image is a cat or a dog.
 #### Spec
++ Improve on the accuracy performance of the baseline model.
++ Explore other feature extractions.
-Improve on the accuracy performance of the baseline model by exploring other feature extractions and other predictive models.
-Keep in mind computational costs of feature extraction, model training, and prediction time.
++ Explore other predictive models.
++ Keep in mind computational costs of feature extraction, model training, and prediction time.

 ### Team Members
 Wanting Cheng, Mingkai Deng, Jiongjiong Li, Kai Li, and Daniel Parker